bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 // binds the client to a given user and company and set `enableTracking` to `false`. const boundClient = client.bindClient({ user, company, enableTracking: false });

-boundClient.track("some event"); // this will not actually send the event to Bucket.
+boundClient.track("some event"); // this will not actually send the event to Reflag.

-// the following code will not update the `user` nor `company` in Bucket and will
+// the following code will not update the `user` nor `company` in Reflag and will
 // not send `track` events either. const { isEnabled, track } = boundClient.getFeature("user-menu");
 if (isEnabled) {